 Un-noticed as we concentrated on the albatross, other birders had arrived on the lookout, not many and we guided them to the tross, its head barely visible above the unimpressed gannets.For maybe twenty minutes the tross remained there, all of us willing it to walk up onto the top of the ridge and show itself properly.

 Of course it did not happen and eventually it unfurled those long wings and allowed the wind to pick it up off the ridge to resume its impression of a glider, sweeping away on stiff outstretched wings out over the sea, before returning to glide along the cliff face.
-On one of its periodic disappearances below the cliff it failed to re-appear and had obviously perched somewhere else.
+On one of its periodic disappearances below the cliff it failed to re-appear and had obviously perched somewhere else on the cliff.

 We drove straight to nearby Flamborough and found a friendly small cafe.
 Two very large coffees and a huge breakfast for both of us was an absolute joy and necessity and as the warmth returned to my body our experience with the albatross became what it always was, an immensely and enjoyable morning in the company of a wondrous bird.